Garage door parts and components

 At Colorado Overhead Door Co., we believe that it is important for our customers to be familiar with some of the parts and components on their garage door.
 Knowing basic concepts about your garage’s components can save you time and money if you ever have a garage door issue that might be an easy repair.
 Plus, if you have a basic idea of the different parts of the garage door, it can be easier when talking to a professional.

-Garage door anatomy
+Garage door anatomy and terminology

-Sections: A group of panels – most commonly a steel on sectional door design – reinforced with tiles interconnected with hinges and rollers.
+Sections: A group of panels – most common a steel on sectional door design – reinforced with tiles interconnected with hinges and rollers.
 You can replace a section without having to replace an entire door.

 Track: Guides a section to raise or lower a garage door.
 Garage door tracks are on both sides, and there are two sets of tracks: vertical and horizontal.
 The curved part of the track is referred to as the radius.